Tuesday 8 February 2022

 Method:

-2. Melt cream and butter in a med saucepan over med-low heat until the butter is melted and the cream is warm; it will be ready when you see small bubbles around the edge of the pot - don't let it boil!
+3. Melt cream and butter in a med saucepan over med-low heat until the butter is melted and the cream is warm; watch for small bubbles around the edge of the pot - don't let it boil!

-6. If nuts are untoasted, roast in a med oven 5 mins; watch they don't burn
+7. If nuts are untoasted, roast in a 180C/350f oven no more than 5 mins; set aside, cool, cover

-7. Run a knife around the chocolate in its container; upend onto a piece of greaseproof paper.
-Remove cling film and cut into 24 equal pieces (a sharp knife dipped in hot water will cut through the brick like butter)
+8. When truffle mix is solid, run a knife between the clingfilm and the sides of the container; upend onto a piece of greaseproof paper.
+Remove cling film.
+Prepare a jug of hot water, dip a sharp knife in it; shake to dry and cut into 24 equal pieces (the knife will cut through the brick like butter)

 Comments: